techidaily/site-screen-mirroring-recording/source/_posts/new-in-2024-understanding-permissions-the-key-to-saving-google-meets.md

 ![record google meet filmora](https://images.wondershare.com/filmora/article-images/record-google-meet-with-filmora.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/XS1nQCe95LU?si=A2dhdFkSAI61_nKA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 You will have to choose from Custom window, Fullscreen and Target window options.
 As provided in the picture above.
 Filmora is well equipped with the giant of video streaming as it accommodates files to fit within the size and quality that meets the expectation of users at any website.
 Its interface provides complete autonomy on your project where you take your timeline to edit.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LW6wNx3XAj8?si=VaIuFIIx8MM_RhUR" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3\.
 How to Transcribe a Google Meet Call Recording